Nextiles/documentation/software/data/README.md

 python3  download_s3_raw.py -u <username> -o <organization> -t <token> ls
 ```

-Note that a start and end time can be added to narrow the printed list of files on the terminal
+Note that a `start_time` and `end_time` can be added to narrow the printed list of files on the terminal

 #### Example 1 - `start_date`